ongas/hs-price-tracker/price_tracker_developer_guide.md

 ## 5. Deployment Workflow

 **Conda Environment Activation (MANDATORY):**
-- You must **only** use the `homeassistant` conda environment for all development, testing, and deployment. **Never create or use a Python virtualenv, venv, or pipenv.**
+- You must **ALWAYS** use the `homeassistant` conda environment for all development, testing, and deployment. **Never create or use a Python virtualenv, venv, or pipenv.**
 - To activate:
         ```bash
         conda activate homeassistant